Episode 134

 Listen in to discover why museum educators are naturally suited for leadership roles through our skills in fostering inquiry, trust, and psychological safety.
 Rebecca also discusses the current challenges museums face, such as generational divides and the need for clear goals.
 This conversation is packed with practical advice and fresh ideas.
 Enjoy!

-**My book 'The Art Engager: Reimagining Guided Experiences in Museums 'will be published soon as an e-book and a print edition too.
-If you want to hear more about it and be one of the first to get your own copy, sign up here: https://mailchi.mp/thinkingmuseum/book
+**My book 'The Art Engager: Reimagining Guided Experiences in Museums 'is out now as an e-book and a print edition too. https://www.theartengager.com/

 The Art Engager is written and presented by Claire Bown.
 Music by Richard Bown.